How does a Diaphragm Valve work? | Different types of Diaphragm Valve

 1) Stem

 The indicating stem has a similar design as that of the non-indicating stem, but it has a longer stem stretched upwards through the handwheel.
-The indicating body uses a sealing bonnet with O-ring and sealed a bushing.
+The indicating body uses a sealing bonnet with an O-ring and sealed a bushing.

 2) Compressor